Maritime fur trade: Hawaii

-The effect of the maritime fur trade on native Hawaiians was similar to that of the North West Coast natives, but more powerfully transformative.
+The effect of the maritime fur trade on Native Hawaiians was similar to that of the North West Coast Natives, but more powerfully transformative.
 The Hawaiians were generally receptive to Western incursion and settlement.
 The rise of King Kamehameha I and the unification of the islands under his rule were made possible in part by the effects of the maritime fur trade and its larger Pacific scope.
 The influx of wealth and technology helped make the new Kingdom of Hawaii relatively strong, in political and economic terms.
-Many non-native foodstuffs were introduced to the Hawaiian Islands during the early trading era, including plants such as beans, cabbage, onions, squash, pumpkins, melons, and oranges, as well as cash crops like tobacco, cotton, and sugar.
+Many exotic foodstuffs were introduced to the Hawaiian Islands during the early trading era, including plants such as beans, cabbage, onions, squash, pumpkins, melons, and oranges, as well as cash crops like tobacco, cotton, and sugar.
 Animals introduced included cattle, horses, sheep, and goats.
 Due to its high fertility Oahu became the most important of the islands.
-By the 1820s the population of Honolulu was over 10,000.
-The native Hawaiian population suffered waves of epidemic disease, including cholera.
+By the 1820s, the population of Honolulu was over 10,000.
+The Native Hawaiian population suffered waves of epidemic disease, including cholera.
 The availability of alcohol, especially grog and gin, led to widespread boozing and an increased use of traditional kava intoxication.
 These health issues, plus warfare related to the unification of the islands, droughts, and sandalwooding taking precedence over farming all contributed to an increase in famines and a general population decline.
-By 1850 the native population had dropped by perhaps 50%.
+By 1850, the Native population had dropped by perhaps 50%.